lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Discriminative features have two properties:

-* features from the same class should be close together: "inter-class dispensation"
+* features from the same class should be close together: "inter-class dispensation."
-* features from different classes should be far apart: "intra-class compactness"
+* features from different classes should be far apart: "intra-class compactness."

-Fig 1.
-Shows a typical image classification pipeline, comparing separable and discriminative features.
+In Fig 1. we see a typical image classification pipeline, comparing separable and discriminative features.

 ![Fig 1.
 Showing a typical image classification pipeline and the difference between separable and discriminative features](/_media/center-loss-fig-1.png)